SWC-OSG-Workshop/2015-10-27-duke/novice/DHTC/08-client.md

 ...
 ~~~

 `connect push` will upload your current job repo without submitting.
-You shouldn't need to use this very often.
+You shouldn't need to use this very often, but it can be useful if
+you want to synchronize work in progress to retrieve elsewhere.

 Later you'll learn also about workflow management using DAGs.  `connect dag`
 can be used analogously to `condor_submit_dag` to initiate a DAG-based
 job.

+Suppose you need to see what your job looks like *on the server*.
+There
+are several reasons for this: you might need to debug a job in the
+actual environment it runs in; you might want to check on job outputs
+without having to download them.
+Whatever the reason, the `connect
+shell` command will give you a login on the server at the same location
+as your job.
+You can interact with the job files or the server system
+as needed.

+What if you need to know the location of your job repository on the
+server?
+You might want this to copy files using some external file
+transfer -- perhaps scp, rsync, or Globus. `connect where` will tell you
+the location of your server job repo, when you run it from a client job
+repo.

 <h2>More information</h2>